milesChild/image-processing/ImageProcessing/README.md

 **ImageProcessingController interface:**

 Interface that will be implemented by all of the controller implementations (currently, only one supported) and will hold all of the methods that must be common amongst all implementations.
-Includes a runProgram() method that enables the client to pass in commands that will be transmitted to the model for processableImageImpl-manipulation, loading, and saving.
+Includes a runProgram() method that enables the client to pass in commands that will be transmitted to the model for Image-manipulation, loading, and saving.
 User can _quit_ the program at any time by entering "q".

 **ImageProcessingControllerImpl class:**